 Year 6 will have their SWIMMING lesson at Newton le Willows leisure center on a Wednesday morning, whilst Mrs Pullen has her PPA time.
-Children are required to come in to school in their full PE kits on this day or they will not be allowed to participate in the lesson.
+Children are required to come in to school in their full PE kits on this day along with their swimming kits in a bag.
 If there are reasons why your child cannot take part in these lessons, a written note must detail the reasons why.

 We have booked our residential trip to PGL on Wednesday 28th June until Friday 30th June.
 During this time, the children will be taking part in lots of activities and enjoying special time with their friends before their move to High School!
 Mrs Catherall has now set up payments for this on Parent Pay which will be collected in smaller installments throughout the year.